Researcher: Professor Andrew Evans

 Location: University of Dundee

-Project title: Finding new ways to predict whether anti-hormone therapy is working effectively
+Project title: Finding new ways to predict whether hormone therapy is working effectively

 Key area: Treatment